nhaar/Waddle-Forever/README.md

 * Have a world of NPCs over the island
 * Have a complete singleplayer experience and "story mode"

-For more detailed updates and plans for the project, check out the [discord server](https://discord.gg/URHXm3cFv5).
+For more detailed updates and plans for the project, check out the [Discord server](https://discord.gg/URHXm3cFv5).

 # How it works